 - Itching and burning eyes

-- Feeling as if there is a foreign body in your eye
+- Feeling gritty or as if there is a foreign body in your eye

 - Blurred vision after computer use, reading, etc.

 - Discomfort with contact lenses